SF-WDI-LABS/interviews/early-win/README.md

 Key questions:
 * How will you know if an ending is "happy"? (assume happy ending pages say "Congratulations!")
 * What data structure will you use to represent the choose your own adventure book?
 * Can we ever have two routes return to the same page?  --- start with no (so can use trees).
+Then, as an extension, yes.
+* Can we ever have a cycle where you keep visiting the same pages over and over again --- no. That wouldn't be a very fun book.